aleksa11010/HarnessTriggerAPI/README.md

 # Harness Trigger API

-This project provides a Go program that uses the Harness API to trigger workflows and pipelines based on specified YAML files.
+This project provides a Go program that uses the Harness API to create a trigger for pipelines based on specified YAML files.

 ## Prerequisites